 Dell One Identity Manager Cloud Edition is a cloud-based identity and access management solution.
 It allows organizations to manage user access across their entire infrastructure, including mobile apps, IoT devices, and the web.
 The solution offers zero-touch onboarding, allowing users to self-provision and self-service their own accounts without requiring IT involvement.
 In addition to its self-service capabilities, Dell One Identity Manager Cloud Edition includes password management, two-factor authentication, and access controls.

-Dell One Identity Manager Cloud Edition is an alternative to Okta Competitors as both solutions offer similar functionality.
+Dell One Identity Manager Cloud Edition is an alternative as both solutions offer similar functionality.
 Such as single sign-on (SSO) and access control for cloud applications.
-However, Dell One Identity Manager Cloud Edition is more expensive than Okta competitors.
+However, Dell One Identity Manager Cloud Edition is more expensive.
 With pricing starting at $1 per user monthly subscription fee (or $100 annually).
-In contrast, Okta competitors have lower subscription rates of $0 or $2 per user monthly subscription fee.
+In contrast, it has a lower subscription rates of $0 or $2 per user monthly subscription fee.
 Depending on the plan selected.

 Standard and Premium versions of One Identity Manager Cloud Edition are supported.
 The Standard edition includes all the product’s core features, including SSO.
 As well as password management, self-service portals, and user provisioning capabilities.
 In the Premium Edition, you’ll get additional features such as role management, multi-factor authentication (MFA), reporting, and more.

 Are you planning to enter the software as a service industry?
 If yes, then you must be aware of how big of a competitor you will face in this industry.
 The software-as-a-service has a massive user base, which means you will have many users to cater to.
 This means that you need to constantly monitor your competitors.
 Know who they are so that they can know how big of a threat you pose to the market.